Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 In *Bounding Beyond*, because the pickups respawn on bullets hitting save points, you can skip having to fall down on the fourth save by recollecting the starting three refreshers. [video](https://i.imgur.com/CyCnKxS.mp4)

+In *Launching Lunacy*, after the first jump of the second save, you can fall through the diagonal and jump to the fourth save. [video](https://i.imgur.com/SaD9zYG.mp4)

 In *Launching Lunacy*, after the second jump of the fourth save, you can launch from the left side of the block to just after the last save. [video](https://i.imgur.com/qM8kNeF.mp4)

 ### Final Area